yujiri8/yujiri.xyz/reviews/jedi_fallen_order.md

 With all the necessary pieces, the group heads back to Bogano to get the holocron, and Cal's able to reach it.
 Trilla is there.
 She and Cal have a brief fight that ends with him disarming her and getting her lightsaber, but this is what Trilla intended - holding the saber gives Cal a lengthy vision of her and Cere's past and how they were tortured.
 It renders him incapacitated while Trilla swipes the holocron and leaves.

 When Cal gets back to the Mantis, the conversation is downplayed as usual and the events aren't nearly done justice, but we get an *amazing* scene where Cere uses Trilla's lightsaber (she walked away without it) to anoint Cal as a Jedi Knight.
+She goes back to being a Jedi herself.

 The company travels to the planet Nur, which hosts Fortress Inquisitorius.
-Nur is blockaded and the Mantis's stealth systems are insufficent, and Merrin's Nightsister magic comes in to make them invisible.
+Nur is blockaded and the Mantis's stealth systems are insufficent, and Merrin's Nightsister magic comes in handy to make them invisible.
 They land at Fortress Inquisitorius.

 Cal defeats Trilla and gets the holocron, Cere arrives and tries to sway Trilla back to Team Good, but before the conversation can come to a conclusion, Vader appears, and kills Trilla.
 Cal and Cere flee in an excellent cinematic, and end up flooding the underwater facility and escaping Vader, but Cere is knocked unconscious during it.
 Cal gives her his water breather, but without it himself, he passes out before he can reach the surface.
 Merrin swims down and rescues them.